-If you are noticing that some students aren’t participating as much as they could be, you could try incorporating a spinner wheel with students’ names on to find someone to answer your questions.
-This keeps students focused as they don’t know who is going to be called upon and is great for student engagement in your online lessons.
+If you notice that some students aren’t participating as much as they could be, you could try incorporating a spinner wheel with students’ names to find someone to answer your questions.
+This keeps students focused as they don’t know who will be called upon and is excellent for student engagement in your online lessons.

 #6 – Collaborative Tasks for Students

-In an online classroom, it can be hard to tell how well your students are maintaining focus.
-Amongst the many faces and muted microphones, it can be really difficult to single out which individuals are lacking the confidence to participate, as you’d normally be able to in person.
+In an online classroom, it can be hard to tell how well your students maintain focus.
+Amongst the many faces and muted microphones, it can be really difficult to single out which individuals lack the confidence to participate, as you’d typically be able to in person.

 In these cases, there are tools you can use to encourage collaboration and give those students a confidence boost.

-Word clouds and brainstorming tools can help less confident pupils to contribute easily.
-There are also some anonymity options so that students will feel confident to try to answer, even if they are not completely sure.
+Word clouds and brainstorming tools can help less confident pupils to contribute quickly.
+There are also some anonymity options so that students will feel confident to try to answer, even if they are not entirely sure.

 #7 – Tools and Software for Better Online Lessons

-Technology in a classroom can be a blessing and a curse, but for online lessons, it definitely falls into the category of blessing.
-Being able to take lessons online has been an amazing option for many students and teachers (particularly in the last few years,) and has allowed teachers to find new and innovative ways to encourage student engagement for online learning.
+Technology in a classroom can be a blessing and a curse, but for online lessons, it falls into the category of a blessing.
+Being able to take lessons online has been an amazing option for many students and teachers (particularly in the last few years,).
+It has allowed teachers to find new and innovative ways to encourage student engagement for online learning.

 4 Free Tools To Help Teachers Boost Engagement With Online Lessons